CBEP-SoCB/Combined_Nutrients_sum/README.md

 - Data.
 Contains working data on which R code in other folders depend.
 Often these data are derived from source data not provided here.

-- Analysis.
-Contains one or more R Notebooks proceeding through the data analysis steps.
-This often includes both exploratory data analysis -- principally graphical -- and detailed modeling where necessary.

 - Graphics.
 Contains R Notebooks stepping through development of graphics, and also copies of resulting graphics, usually in \*.png and \*.pdf formats.
 These